Nahed Hattar: Death

 On the morning of 25 September 2016, Hattar was shot to death by a gunman near the Palace of Justice in the capital Amman, where he was on his way to attend a court hearing.

 The gunman was arrested at the scene.
 A security source identified the suspect as 49-year-old Riad Ismaeel Abdullah, a resident of east Amman.
-Abdullah is a preacher in a mosque in Amman and an extremist.
+Abdullah was a preacher at a mosque in Amman and an extremist.
 He was sentenced to death in November and was executed on the dawn of 4 March 2017, along with 14 other criminals charged with terrorism and rape of minors.

 Some conservative Jordanian Muslims considered Hattar's sharing of the cartoon as offensive.
 Jordan's most senior official religious authority criticised Hattar for what they perceived as an "insult to the divine entity, Islam and religious symbols".
 However, they had also condemned his murder.